Brett-Kennedy/ArithmeticFeatures/README.md

 # Example Notebook

-[Simple_Test_Arithmetic-Based_Feature_Generation](https://github.com/Brett-Kennedy/ArithmeticFeatures/blob/main/examples/Simple_Test_Arithmetic-Based_Feature_Generation.ipynb) Provides simple examples using the tool
+[Simple_Test_Arithmetic-Based_Feature_Generation](https://github.com/Brett-Kennedy/ArithmeticFeatures/blob/main/examples/Simple_Test_Arithmetic-Based_Feature_Generation.ipynb) This provides simple examples using the tool.

 # Accuracy Testing
-[Accuracy_Test_ArithmeticFeatures](https://github.com/Brett-Kennedy/ArithmeticFeatures/blob/main/examples/Accuracy_Test_ArithmeticFeatures.py) Provides more thorough testing of the tool.
-This utilizes the [DatasetsEvaluator](https://github.com/Brett-Kennedy/DatasetsEvaluator) tool, which can simplify testing on large numbers of datasets.
+[Accuracy_Test_ArithmeticFeatures](https://github.com/Brett-Kennedy/ArithmeticFeatures/blob/main/examples/Accuracy_Test_ArithmeticFeatures.py) provides more thorough testing of the tool.
+This utilizes the [DatasetsEvaluator](https://github.com/Brett-Kennedy/DatasetsEvaluator) tool, which can simplify testing on large numbers of datasets, as well as reduce bias.
 The file compares both classification and regression problems on several sklearn predictors (Decision Trees, RandomForest, kNN, Logistion Regression, Lasso Linear Regression, Gaussian Naive Bayes, ExtraTrees, AdaBoost, and GradientBoost).
 Further, it performs tests using cross-validated grid search to determine the best settings for feature generation using ArithmeticFeatures.
 Some results are included below.

 # Results
 ### Decision Trees